5 Benefits of Embedded Integration Platforms for SaaS Products

 Traditional integration development often leaves your customers with little to no insight into the integrations: which ones are available, how they work, how they're configured, how to determine if the integration is working correctly, and what (if anything) a customer can do if there are issues.
 As a result, your customers depend entirely on your onboarding and support teams for integration setup, maintenance, and support.

-#5: Reduce customer churn
+Reduce customer churn

-An embedded integration platform can help reduce customer churn by making your product essential to your customers because it’s connected to their other critical apps.
-The platform can also elevate native integrations in visibility and value, establishing them as key product differentiators.
+An embedded integration platform can help reduce customer churn by making your product essential to your customers because it's connected to their other critical apps.
+The platform can also elevate embedded integrations in visibility and value, establishing them as key product differentiators.

 Let's examine the following customer retention benefits: